The Chosen Highway/Mírzá Asadu’lláh Káshání

 Some mornings He would come to this house of the friends.

-In the evenings we used to gather round Him on theriver bank, where there was asmall garden (Baha’u’llah had bought the land, and Aqayi Kalim employed workers to cultivate and plant it).
-A sort of shed was made here, covered with branches of flowering trees; when sprinkled with water, it was cool and fragrant.
+In the evenings we used to gather round Him on the river bank, where there was a small garden (Bahá’u’lláh had bought the land, and Aqáyi Kalím employed workers to cultivate and plant it).

-Baha’u’llah was very, very fond of this little garden, which was about half an hour’s walk from the city of Baghdad.
+Bahá’u’lláh was very, very fond of this little garden, which was about half an hour's walk from the city of Baghdad.
 He often went to this garden, where He would be joined by the friends, one by one, very carefully, because of the unscrupulous and bitter enemies, who were always ready to seize pretexts for fresh persecutions.

 In this garden we had many blessed meetings in the presence of Him we revered.